yjunechoe/ling562-model-fitting/README.md

 ## Instructions

-Scripts are to be ran in the order of `convergence-diagnostics.R` then `model-fitting.jl`.
+Scripts are to be ran in the order of `01-convergence-diagnostics.R` then `02-model-fitting-interpretation.jl`.

 For best experience running Julia scripts from RStudio, go to `Tools > Modify Keyboard Shortcuts` and bind the command `Send Selection to Terminal` (I use <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>Enter</kbd>).